z0sun/Deployment-3/README.md

 # ***

-# Issues with AWS EB occured when trying to make commits via the AWS EB CLI.
+# Issues with occured when trying to make commits via the AWS EB CLI.
+Confirming the corrrect IAM permissions were given to the user fixed this issue.

 <img width="832" alt="Screenshot 2023-09-15 at 3 58 17 PM" src="https://github.com/z0sun/Deployment-3/assets/135557197/9caee4b2-be2a-4064-9731-679665093016">